qouteall/immptl/docs/wiki/README.md

 **Immersive Portals mod is incompatible with some mods.
 It's recommended to check [Known compatibility issues](https://github.com/qouteall/ImmersivePortalsMod/issues?q=is%3Aissue+is%3Aopen+label%3A%22Mod+Compatibility%22) before using this mod.** The mods that don't touch inner game mechanics are likely to be compatible with ImmPtl.

+**This mod deeply changes the game engine and eliminted the game engine's limitation to achieve the result.** Vanilla Minecraft does not allow loading multiple dimensions on client at the same time.
+Vanilla's rendering engine also does not work with portal rendering.
+The see-through portal and seamless teleportation cannot be achieved without deeply changing the game engine.

-**Any mod compatibility issue is NOT intentional.** The compatibility issues come from how the computer program works.
-If a mod is programmed upon the fact that only one dimension is loaded at client, that mod will break with ImmPtl.
+**Any mod compatibility issue is NOT intentional. ** Other mods use the game engine in some ways and this mod changes the game engine, so there may be incompatibility.
+Incompatibilities are not made intentionally.
+The compatibility issues come from how computer programs work.

-**Fixing compatibility issues requires tons of efforts.** Compatibility issues can be fixed by ad-hoc hacking which is both hard and fragile.
+**Fixing compatibility issues requires a lot of efforts.** Compatibility issues can be fixed by ad-hoc hacking which is both hard and fragile.
 This mod is compatible with Sodium and Iris via ad-hoc hacking which is fragile (It's possible that next version of Sodium/Iris will not be compatible with ImmPtl).
 The close-sourced mods such as OptiFine are much harder to do ad-hoc hacking with so I marked OptiFine as incompatible.

 If you encounter compatibility issue in a large modpack, [binary search is a way of finding the incompatibe mod](#how-to-find-the-possible-incompatibe-mod).